lemkis/js_recap/ts_node.md

 </html>
 ```

-7. Helpers
-   Helper functions, or "helpers" are functions that can be registered with Handlebars and
+7. Helper functions, or "helpers" are functions that can be registered with Handlebars and
    can be called within a template.
 Helpers can be used for transforming output, iterating
    over data, etc. To keep with the spirit of logic-less templates, helpers are the place
    where logic should be defined.